 Here are three Sydney businesses making waves with their approach to wellness, from wholefoods stores selling nourishing grub to holistic health centres.

-Kirsten Harvey, a naturopath “with a deep reverence for the plant kingdom”, founded North Bondi business Orchard Street in 2013.
+Kirsten Shanks, a naturopath “with a deep reverence for the plant kingdom”, founded North Bondi business Orchard St in 2013.
 Now she has two more branches in Bronte and Paddington.
-Initially a juice cleanse program, Orchard Street has expanded “to become an all-encompassing holistic health brand”, she says.
+Initially a juice cleanse program, Orchard St has expanded “to become an all-encompassing holistic health brand”, she says.

 It’s worked: five years ago, fresh nut milks and mushroom lattes were a novelty.
 These days, with the merits of plant-based diets widely accepted, “almost anyone is willing to try an elixir or raw treat,” she says.

-Orchard Street is one of many like-minded businesses in Paddington dedicated to health and wellness.
-Harvey recommends the nearby Flow Athletic for yoga “overlooking the flowering jacaranda trees” and Ovvio on Glenmore Road for naturopathic remedies.
-“Anthia [Ovvio owner] has the ultimate range of organic herbs and spices,” Harvey says.
+Orchard St is one of many like-minded businesses in Paddington dedicated to health and wellness.
+Shanks recommends the nearby Flow Athletic for yoga “overlooking the flowering jacaranda trees” and Ovvio on Glenmore Road for naturopathic remedies.
+“Anthia [Ovvio owner] has the ultimate range of organic herbs and spices,” Shanks says.

 For those looking for a more decadent day out, stop by Onda Beauty on Oxford Street for a manicure, pedicure and “the most divine facials”.